Optimal 1D Ly$\alpha$ Forest Power Spectrum Estimation -- II. KODIAQ, SQUAD & XQ-100: Discussion

 One shortcoming of high-resolution quasar observations is that they are targeted for specific studies of e.g. strong absorbers or metallicity distribution. \citet{murphy_uves_2019} notes that some UVES quasars were specifically targeted due to known DLAs.
 The original goal of the KODIAQ survey was to study O\,\textsc{vi} absorption at $z>2.2$ \citep{omeara_second_2017}.
 Even though we mask or subtract contaminants, their cross correlations with the IGM remain.
 Therefore, unbiased high-resolution quasar observations are crucial to remedy the effect of this sampling bias.

 The continuum errors remain a big challenge for \poned measurements at large scales in general, but especially for these types of quasar spectra.
 Our marginalization limits the shape of the errors to a constant and a slope, and is not fully descriptive given hand-fitted continua.
 One could imagine marginalizing out higher order terms and trying to find convergence.
 However, it is possible that this recipe is not convergent and extra degrees of freedom will eventually wipe out all information.
 We defer a dedicated analysis to future work.
 Another option would be finding and marginalizing out dominant terms in continuum by a PCA analysis.
 Although such templates exist, they come with non-negligible errors with a range of 3--30\% \citep{suzuki_predicting_2005}.
+This would further require an analytically well-defined, uniform continuum fitting procedure.
 In short, accurately describing the quasar continuum remains a much-needed but difficult task.

+A challenge for \poned analyses is estimating systematic error budget for DLAs and continuum errors.
+Our data is inhomogeneous, so it is additionally difficult to gauge.
+Our best understanding showed these errors contaminate low $k$ values.
+We decided to remove these most contaminated bins from our measurement.
+As precision increases with future surveys, rigorous description of DLA and continuum systematics (as well as their careful treatments) will be needed.
+It is best if future surveys build these into their pipeline.